-The task of an LDAP template is to map the phone's search and display fields to LDAP attributes that can be delivered by the server.
+The task of an LDAP template is to map the phone's contact fields to LDAP attributes that can be delivered by the server.
 In the LDAP template, the fields are represented by hard-coded names: ATTRIB01, ATTRIB02, and so on.
 These field names are assigned to LDAP attributes, as appropriate.